 Click here for more information on how to become a member of the Internationals.

 Do your gift and personal shopping at the Israel Counter and help the Internationals travel to Israel.
 Cards include Chipotle, Starbucks, Red Robin, Kohls, Subway, King Soopers, Safeway, Sunflower market, and many other merchants!

 Christians United for Israel

 Christians United For Israel was organized to provide a national organization through which every pro-Israel organization and ministry in America can speak and act with one voice in support of Israel in matters related to biblical issues.
-Visit the CUFI website: www.cufi.org.
-Join Pastor George and Cheryl at the 10th Annual Washington DC Summit, July 10 - 14, 2015.
-Your presence in Washington DC makes a difference!
-Click here for more information.
+Click here to watch a video about CUFI or visit the CUFI website: www.cufi.org.

 Ariel—FBC's Adopted Community in Israel